19th-century Catholic periodical literature: 19th-century England

 Gradually the Tractarian converts appeared in the lists of contributors: Ward, Frederick Oakeley, Marshall, John Brande Morris, Christie, Henry Formby, Capes, Thomas William Allies, Anderson, Manning, and a glance through the volumes of the "Dublin' will reveal names prominent in the great religious, scientific, and literary movements of the century.
 During the sixties and the early seventies it was under the direction of Dr. W. G. Ward.
 After his retirement it was edited by John Cuthbert Hedley, afterwards Bishop of Newport, and then acquired by Cardinal Manning, who appointed Canon Moyes editor.
 It was the property and under the direction of Wilfrid Ward, son of its previous editor.

 The first issue of the annual Catholic Directory appeared in 1837.
 Owing to the Oxford Movement, the forties were a time of marked literary activity.
 In 1840 two new enterprises were inaugurated.
-Mr. Dolman, a Catholic publisher in London who had issued a number of important books including the writings of John Lingard and Husenbeth, produced in "Dolman's Magazine" a high class literary monthly, and on 16 May 1840, Frederick Lucas became the pioneer of the Catholic newspaper press in England by publishing the first number of The Tablet, a weekly newspaper and review.
+Charles Dolman, a Catholic publisher in London who had issued a number of important books including the writings of John Lingard and Husenbeth, produced in "Dolman's Magazine" a high class literary monthly, and on 16 May 1840, Frederick Lucas became the pioneer of the Catholic newspaper press in England by publishing the first number of The Tablet, a weekly newspaper and review.
 Lucas regarded his work as founder and editor of a Catholic paper as a sacred mission.
 His uncompromising views led to difficulties with his financial supporters, but he emerged triumphant.